 The easiest way to get to Florence is by train, which takes 1.5 hours from Rome’s city center.
 Of course, I recommend staying for a couple of days if you really want to immerse yourself in the city!

-If you do decide to stay in Florence, be sure to check out our guide to the best places to stay in Florence!
+Suggestion: If you do decide to stay in Florence, be sure to check out our guide to the best places to stay in Florence!

 The beaches here have been awarded the Bandiera Blu for water quality, making it the perfect destination for swimming, sunbathing, or simply enjoying the laid-back atmosphere while you admire the beauty of the Tyrrhenian Sea.

 While only a few ruins remain, it’s the nearby grottos that most people come to see.
 Tiberius used these rocky grottos for dining and even commissioned massive sculptures depicting the story of Odysseus.

 Relatively untouched by mass tourism, Orvieto makes an enchanting day trip from Rome (just 90 minutes by train) for anyone who wants to experience an authentic Italian hilltop town.

 There’s a vast underground connection of over 1,200 tunnels and caves that were used as an escape route for noble, affluent families.
 The only way to see them is with a guided tour, so make sure to book tickets ahead of time.

 Caserta Palazzo Reale

 Boasting over 1,200 rooms, the palace was inspired by Versailles and is the largest former royal palace in the entire world.
 Every inch of this grandiose structure oozes luxury – from the 116-step Grand Staircase to the golden throne in the Throne Room.

 The 295-acre Baroque Garden is almost as impressive as the palace itself, as mirrors and reflecting pools were added to make the area appear larger than it is.

 Garden of Ninfa

 Between the grassy meadows, glistening pools, and over 1,300 different kinds of plants and flowers, there’s a reason why visitors call it the “Most Romantic Garden in the World”.

 But what’s most unique about the Garden of Ninfa is that it grows over the ruins of an ancient village.
 Ninfa existed during the Middle Ages and had about 150 buildings during its golden era.

 The gardens are located halfway between Rome and Naples.
 If you have a car, you can reach them in just over an hour from central Rome.

 The medieval walled city of Viterbo is one of the top day trips from Rome if you’re interested in architecture and Roman history.

 But venture outside the city walls, and you’ll find a completely different part of Viterbo to enjoy.
 The whole area around Viterbo is known for its healing thermal springs, many of which have been in use since Etruscan and Roman times.

 If you’re visiting in summer, then you can spend the day sailing or swimming.
 There’s also a tour boat that takes you leaves from Bracciano and takes you to the other lake towns of Anguillara and Trevignano.

 For example, head to Castello Orsini-Odescalchi, a 15th-century castle with jaw-dropping views over the town and lake.
 I was surprised at this fun fact – the castle is where Katie Holmes and Tom Cruise got married!

 It was attacked by invading Lombards just 50 years after it was built and left abandoned until it was reestablished in 718 AD.
 While it thrived for many centuries, it was destroyed in an Earthquake in 1389 and then sacked by the Napoleonic army at the turn of the 18th century.

 Nowadays, the Abbey is still a working monastery with an on-site museum.
 From the cloister, you’ll be treated to panoramic views of the surrounding valley (so try and come on a sunny, clear day!).

 While all roads may lead to Rome, some of them also lead to other exciting destinations around Italy!
-There are so many castles, gardens, and villages that you can visit from Rome – either with a car or by public transportation.
+There are so many castles, gardens, and villages that you can visit from Rome – either by car or by public transportation.